Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

-In my East Coast Taiwan article I recommend Luye as one of the best places to stay in Taitung if you traveling or doing a road trip down Highway 11 through Taiwan’s beautiful East Rift Valley.
-You can also see my recommended Taiwan itinerary to see how to fit Luye into your trip around Taiwan.
+In my East Coast Taiwan article I recommend Luye as one of the best places to stay in Taitung if you traveling or doing a road trip down Highway 11 from Hualien County to Taitung County through Taiwan’s beautiful East Rift Valley.
+You can also see my recommended Taiwan itinerary to see how to fit Luye into your Taiwan travels.

-In summer of 2018, I took my kids to the incredible Taitung Hot Air Balloon Festival during our father-daughter-son round-Taiwan trip.
+A few summers ago, I took my kids to the incredible Taitung Hot Air Balloon Festival during our father-daughter-son round-Taiwan trip.
 I was so impressed by the area and festival that I’ve written this whole post to introduce Luye and the Taiwan Hot Air Balloon Festival.
 Luye is now one of my favorite places in Taiwan and makes it onto my list of top Taiwan experiences.